Clearly Defined: Matching Our Terminology to Our Intentions

 Conventional Burial — final disposition by full body burial in the earth in a casket or, which is usually buried in a concrete, plastic or fiberglass vault for purposes of maintenance of the lawn cemetery

-Crematory — (aka crematorium, cremator or retort) a place where cremation takes place
+Crematory — (aka crematorium, cremator or retort) a place where flame cremation takes place

 Green Funeral — after-death care that employs environmentally-responsible practices, that may include organic, noninvasive preservation techniques of the body; use of locally sourced materials such as native pine caskets or hand sewn shrouds made by regional craftspeople; wildflowers; natural burial; or other regional opportunities or practices